jriecken/gae-java-mini-profiler/README.md

       ${mini_profile_includes}
     </head>

-If you are already including jQuery and/org jQuery Templates on your page, this include needs to happen _after_.
+If you are already including jQuery and/or jQuery Templates on your page, this include needs to happen _after_ them.
 If jQuery or jQuery Templates are not already included on the page, they will be.

 ### Start up your app!